Over exposure to UV rays from the sun can damage your skin and lead to skin cancer.

 Which sunscreen should I choose?

-For a good level of protection, choose a broad-spectrum sunscreen that filters out both UVA and UVB radiation and has:
+For a good level of protection, choose a sunscreen that offers protection from both UVA and UVB radiation and has:

 - SPF of at least 15

 - UVA star rating of 4 or more

 Price or branding are not automatic indicators of the quality of a sunscreen – the critical factor is that the sunscreen you purchase has an SPF of 15 or more and a UVA star rating of 4 or more.